QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 #### Auto-mounting 🚀

-Instead of writing the path to a folder each time, sysadmin create a fake hard drive, such as `F:` which will point to a network folder.
+Instead of writing the path to a folder each time, sysadmins create a fake hard drive, such as `F:` which will point to a network folder.

 You can do it by creating a GPO.
 For instance, if you shared a drive called `Data` with a folder `Marketing`, you may configure a GPO so that employees of the marketing unit have a hard drive `M:` pointing to it.